Boyle-Lab/NanoPal-Snakemake/README.markdown

 for the value for convenience, instead of having to wrap it up as a single-element list (the `minion` dataset in the example).

+Note that if you're running on Great Lakes and point to files on scratch you *must* use the `/scratch/…` form of the paths, and *not* `/gpfs/accounts/…`.
+`/scratch` on Great Lakes is just a symlink to `/gpfs/accounts`, so in theory it shouldn't matter, but in the Singularity config on Great Lakes ARC have explicitly configured Singularity to map `/scratch/…` into the containers but have *not* mapped `/gpfs/accounts/…`, so you need to use the `/scratch/…` form of the paths.

 ## Containers

 The pipeline will download its own containers to the directory specified in